Comparing The Different Types of Wood Used In Amish Furniture

 Hickory wood is celebrated for its strength and rustic charm.
 Its unique grain patterns and natural variations in color create a distinctive appearance that appeals to those seeking a more rugged or rustic aesthetic.
 Amish artisans often use hickory for crafting chairs, rockers, and rustic-style furniture that adds character to any room.

-Different woods used in Amish furniture have varied Janka hardness ratings.
+Different woods used in Amish furniture have varied Janka scale.
 These ratings reflect the wood’s ability to resist wear and denting and indicate how well it can handle the rigors of daily use and the demands of different furniture types.

 From the WoodWorkers Guild of America, George Vondriska provides insight into the Janka hardness scale:

 “The Janka hardness scale is based on a test that measures the amount of force needed to make a specific-sized impression in wood.
-The test has been performed on thousands of wood species, and serves as a great reference for woodworkers… The Janka hardness scale gives you an objective frame of reference to compare a new species to ones that you are familiar with as a way to screen the new species for a project.”
+The test has been performed on thousands of wood species, and serves as a great reference for woodworkers… It gives you an objective frame of reference to compare a new species to ones that you are familiar with.”

 Harvesting Processes of Woods for Amish Furniture